Create and manage account

 Available in VPC

-This guide explains how to create and manage a Data Forest account and app.
+This guide describes how to create and manage a Data Forest account and app.

 Create account

-• Account name: enter the account name required when submitting the app.
+• Account name: Enter the account name required for app submission.
 (A combination of English letters and numbers between 2 and 16 characters can be used.
 The account name must be a unique value within the cluster.
-Click the [Check for duplicates] button to check if there's a duplicate.)
+Click [Check for duplicates].)

-• Account password: enter the password to be used when logging in with the account.
+• Account password: Enter the password used for account login.
 (It must be between 8 and 20 characters, and contain at least 1 English lower or uppercase letter, special character, and number.)

 • It takes about 2 to 3 minutes to create an account.